Blog : Nakhon Ratchasima

 bmh10

-From the outside, the house looks like the coming together of three mirror cubes, each of which serve specific functions.
-To minimize reflections in glassy and metal materials, the designer chose to cover them with hip roof design in pleasing shades of brown.
+From a distance, the house looks like the coming together of three mirror cubes, each serving specific purposes.
+To minimize reflections on glassy and metal materials, the architect chose to cover them with hip roof design in pleasing shades of brown.
 The muted earth-tone colors not only gave the house a comfortable feel, but also enabled it to blend into the natural surroundings.

 bmh07